-My background is originally as a City-trained lawyer and – in addition to the doctorate – I hold two Masters degrees, one of which is from Cambridge University, as well as various professional qualifications.
+I trained originally as a City lawyer and – in addition to the doctorate – I hold two Masters degrees, one of which is from Cambridge University, as well as various professional qualifications.
 If you are interested in hearing more about me, come on over to The Art of Steering to hear my voice and to experience my heartfelt passion for Jesus and the church!

 LEADING | THINKING | COMMUNICATING